 The UK government has announced £220 million of funding, launching STEP as a collaborative programme that combines the strengths of UKAEA with industry, universities and other organisations.

-Over the next five years the STEP programme will:
+Over the next four years the STEP programme will:

 - Create an investible concept design;